KeyboardKit/KeyboardKit/README.md

 ## Demo App

-The demo app shows how to display keyboard state, link to system settings, etc. It also has two demo keyboards:
+The demo app shows how to display keyboard state, link to system settings, etc.

+The demo app has two demo keyboards:

 * `Keyboard` uses KeyboardKit and a customized `SystemKeyboard`.
 * `KeyboardPro` uses KeyboardKit Pro and enables all locales, autocomplete, themes, etc.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable full access for some features to work.

+## KeyboardKit App

+If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][App] in the App Store, that lets you try out many pro features.